lightning/bolts/04-onion-routing.md

    as they forward the message.
  - A 32-byte `HMAC` used to verify the packet's integrity.

 The overall structure of the packet is depicted below.
-The network format of the packet consists of the individual parts being serialized into one continguous byte-stream and then transferred to the recipient of the packet.
+The network format of the packet consists of the individual parts being serialized into one contiguous byte-stream and then transferred to the recipient of the packet.
 Due to the fixed size of the packet it does not need to be prefixed by its length when transferred over a connection.

 ~~~~
 +------------------+-----------------------+------------------------+-----------------+